cedadev/tomcat-remote-user-valve/README.md

-# tomcat-valves
+# Tomcat remote user Valve

-Utility Valves for Tomcat servers
+A Valve for Web-server-provided authentication in Tomcat.